 Policy Premiums Were Not Paid

-If the insured failed to maintain payments on the premiums for his or her life insurance policy, the provider could deny a claim and refuse to payout the death benefit.
-Typically, there is a 30 day grace period for missed payments, and as long as the premium is paid within that grade period, the policy will still be effective; however, if the payment is not made within that time frame, the life insurance company could cancel the policy.
+If the insured failed to maintain payments on the premiums for his or her life insurance policy, the provider could deny a claim and refuse to pay out the death benefit.
+Typically, there is a 30 day grace period for missed payments, and as long as the premium is paid within that grace period, the policy will still be effective; however, if the payment is not made within that time frame, the life insurance company could cancel the policy.

 A Beneficiary Wasn’t Named